Go Back Up

 Step 2: Determine what your program will cover

 Now that you have your goals, you need to decide what topics your financial wellness program will cover.
 A good starting point is to ask your employees which topics would be most valuable to them.
-You can do this with an anonymous survey.
+Are they more interested in debt management or comparing credit cards?
+You can gather feedback from employees with an anonymous survey.

 You can also use any employee data or knowledge you already have to build your program.
 If you have many college-educated employees, you may want to offer resources for managing student loans, for example.